Changtzuan/ici_big_data_social_analysis/README.md

 ![InnoFest (4)](https://github.com/user-attachments/assets/d07fe31a-63e0-47f3-84b4-609ee8eda014)

-We evaluated multiple LLMs (ChatGPT-4o/4.1, DeepSeek, Qwen, LLaMA 3.3, etc.) in both single-stage and multi-stage sentiment classification.
-ChatGPT and DeepSeek performed best in one-step reasoning, but complex prompts exposed limitations in model reliability and precision across tasks.
+We evaluated multiple LLMs—including ChatGPT (4o, 4.1, o3), DeepSeek, Qwen, and LLaMA 3.3, with the use of both single-stage and multi-stage sentiment classification strategies.
+Our goal was to assess their ability to accurately label politically nuanced Mandarin news content.
+ChatGPT o3 consistently demonstrated the most balanced performance across precision, contextual reasoning, and label stability.
 ## Results

 [Provide a summary of your findings and conclusions, including any recommendations or implications for future research.
 Be sure to explain how your results address your research question or problem statement.]